SPDUK/portfolio/README.md

 - Cool blurry navbar in Apple style
 - Fully accessible by keyboard only
 - Blazing fast™
-- AI powered text to speech
+- AI generated text to speech for blog posts

 ## 🚀 Dev setup